Rapha-Borges/rapha-borges.github.io/README.md

 ## Continuous Delivery

 Every push to the `sources` branch will rebuild the whole website and the PDF resume, and write the result in the [master](https://github.com/rapha-borges/rapha-borges.github.io/tree/master) branch.

-### About branches

-The default branch is `sources` (instead of `master`) because GitHub Pages only supports reading HTML content from the `master` branch - for user's pages.
-This is why I'm writing the sources in the `sources` branch, and publishing the generated HTML pages to the `master` branch.